rdfostrich/article-jws2018-ostrich/content/related-work.md

 Each B+Tree value indicates the revisions in which a particular quad exists, which makes it a TB approach.

-[TailR](cite:cites tailr) is an HTTP archive for Linked Data pages based on the [Memento](cite:cites memento) for retrieving prior versions of certain URIs.
+[TailR](cite:cites tailr) is an HTTP archive for Linked Data pages based on the [Memento protocol](cite:cites memento) for retrieving prior versions of certain HTTP resources.
 It is a hybrid CB/IC approach as it starts by storing a dataset snapshot, after which only deltas are stored for each consecutive version.
 When delta chains become long, a new snapshot is created to avoid long version reconstruction times.